mochi-hpc/mochi-doc/README.md

 sudo apt install doxygen
 ```

-Once you have these dependencies installed, clone this
-repository and cd into it.
-You can change the documentation
+Once you have these dependencies installed, you can change the documentation
-by editing the files in the source subdirectory (these files
+by editing the files in the source subdirectory (these files use the .rst format).
-use the .rst format).
-You can build the documentation
-using the following command.
+You can build the documentation using the following command.

 ```
 cd docs